riyadshauk/coupon-retailer-shopper-app/README.md

 Project Notes (Getting Situated with the Project Structure)
 ===

-For the iPhone apps built in Swift 4, after cloning this repo, you will just need to open their corresponding .xcodeproj files to launch each app's Xcode project.
-Also, in case you have difficulty navigating to [the Retailer app, here's its location in the project](https://github.com/riyadshauk/coupon-retailer-shopper-app/tree/master/RetailerQRReader/Example/QRCodeReader.swift).
+For the iPhone apps built in Swift 4, after [properly cloning this repo](#clone-me), you will just need to open their corresponding .xcodeproj files to launch each app's Xcode project.

 Building and Running the webserver & demo apps
 ===